 There, he thought, watching the twinge of guilt in Wen Qing’s ruthless face.
 There it is.

-“He wants his omega back,” she admitted at last.
+“He wants his kunze back,” she admitted at last.
 “Especially the one pregnant with his child.”

 Rage simmered again under all the numbness.
 “He can’t have her,” Wei Wuxian replied.
 “I’m never giving her back to him, even if she begs me to.”